 School science fair coordinators who are entering students into the WMSF should make special note of this section.
-In recent years we have had several schools send ALL of their projects to the WMSF and while we love to see so many participants, this has created a situation where we are overcapacity.
+In past years we have had some schools send ALL of their projects to the WMSF and while we love to see so many participants, this has created a situation where we are overcapacity.
 This not only means overcrowding at the fair, but also creates issues with too many projects to judge.
 This means the judges are having to work quickly and spend less time than desired on each project.
 This is not fair to the judges, who are not able to do their job properly, and more importantly it is not fair to the students with strong projects who have put extra time and effort into their work.
 We’d like to emphasize to school fairs that the WMSF should be viewed as the ‘next level’ and to only send your ‘finalists’ as explained in the next paragraph.
 Top finalists (gold and silver medal winners) at any school science fair or divisional fair will be allowed to enter the Western Manitoba Science Fair.
 If your fair is run based on our model, then approximately 10% of students will receive gold medals, approximately 15% will receive silver medals, and approximately 15% will receive bronze medals.
 The top winners, meaning gold and silver medal winners, would move on to the WMSF.
 This would be approximately 25 - 30% of your fair’s students.
 Please note that we DON’T want schools to cut their numbers drastically.
 Please contact us at firstname.lastname@example.org or 204-727-4700 if you have concerns about this.
 Home schooled students, or students in schools without science fairs may enter projects in the Western Manitoba Science Fair directly.
 A student may enter or participate in only one project in the Western Manitoba Science Fair.

 Student information must be completed in full.
 Be sure to show both first and last names.
-T-shirt sizes range from child 6-8 to adult extra large.

 Registration Summary: Schools must complete this form.
 The e-mail address for contact is absolutely crucial.
 After the money summary is completed, the school must send one cheque for the whole amount.
 Please have students/parents write their individual cheques to the school, not the Western Manitoba Science Fair.
 Home school students, and others entering without coming from a school fair, must also send a Registration Summary.